tacojones/blogg/README.md

 - **Search**: Hunt through your archive with the precision of a replicant on the run.
 - **Code Highlighting**: Let your code glow in the shadows with syntax highlighting powered by highlight.js.

-Plug into [Blogg on GitHub](https://github.com/tacojones/blogg) and fight back against the web of control.
-In this city, freedom is a scarce commodity—take it where you can.

 ![image info](screenshots/main.png)

 An example of **post.php**, with EasyMDE rich text integration and Markdown support.
 Obviously needs to be behind a password prompt if it's on your server.